KyleTaylorLange/StringTensionCalculator/README.md

 This project is using the `import` syntax for ES6 modules.

-To view the project locally, using the VSCode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) works pretty well!
+To view the project locally, using the VSCode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) works pretty well.
 Once it's installed, go to the `index.html` file and then click **Go Live** in the status bar, and this will open it in the browser.

 ## Sass